Rhacodactylus leachianus - New Caledonian giant gecko Caresheet and bioactive maintenance

 - Crested gecko diet powder

-For an adult Leachie, the smallest enclosure tolerated is the 18"Lx18"Wx24"H terrarium by Zoo Med or Exo Terra.
+For an adult Leachie, the minimum sized enclosure is a 24"Lx18"Wx36"H terrarium by Zoo Med or Exo Terra.
 Larger is always recommended for this species.
 They will quickly relish a larger enclosure as long as it is built correctly and has plenty of tight spaces and crevices.
 Smaller hatchlings and juveniles prefer being in smaller spaces and can go into the 12"Lx12”Wx12”H Exo Terra glass terrarium till they are large enough to be moved.
 Having a large bio active enclosure set up and healthily running before adding the geckos is recommended.
 This is due to their large and messy nature.

 As they are crepuscular it is often seen that they do not necessarily require UVA/UVB.
-However, this is not the standard of care the Bio Dude recommends and recommends full spectrum lighting because it provides health benefits such as aiding in digestion and proper vitamin D3 processing to prevent Metabolic bone disease.
+However, over the years new research has shown the benefits of offering UVA/UVB full spectrum lighting, as it aids in health benefits like digestion, proper D3 calcium and vitamin processing to prevent Metabolic bone disease and overall health.

-Leachies are from a tropical chain of islands so they have a high humidity requirement of 60% to 80% for proper shedding.
-We suggest spraying down the enclosure twice a day, once in the morning and once at night with a sprayer or misting system, monitoring it using a hygrometer with the probe secured inside the enclosure in a cool area out of direct heat exposure to get better readings.
-Providing a shallow but wide water dish is a good way to not only give the gecko an option for water at all times, but adding humidity to the enclosure.
+Leachies are from a tropical chain of islands, so they have a high humidity requirement of 60% to 80% for proper shedding.
+We suggest spraying down the enclosure twice a day, once in the morning and once at night with a sprayer or misting system, monitoring it using two hygrometers with the probe secured inside the upper enclosure in a cool area out of direct heat exposure to get better readings as well as one in the lower enclosure.
+Providing a shallow but wide water dish is a good way to not only always give the gecko an option for water but adding humidity to the enclosure.
 Waterfalls are not recommended with this species.
 Larger plants that retain water can also be used as opportunity zones.
-Plants such as Bromeliads, snake plants and and other sturdy bodied plants make great foundations for opportunity hydration zones and humidity pools.
+Plants such as Bromeliads, snake plants and other sturdy bodied plants make great foundations for opportunity hydration zones and humidity pools.

 When setting up your enclosure it is very important that all branches and logs are sturdy and not able to fall over.
-Cork tubes are relished by this species and should always be provided.
-Small trees such as Ficus can be used.
-Smaller branches, single magnetic ledges are not recommended for this heavy species.
+Cork tubes are relished by this species and should have multiple options provided.
+Small trees such as Ficus or Scheffleras can be used.
+Sturdier dry woods such as Ghost Wood is a great branching opportunity.
 It is imperative to provide a mild basking area so if your giant decides to bask UVB/UVA and heat can easily be absorbed with whatever opportunity zones are established.
+Plants are a great way to offer coverage, opportunities enrichment, and add the natural look your bioactive craves.
+When your animal feels they have many areas to hid they will feel more comfortable in their environment and be more active.

-As a main diet Leachies relish premade gecko diets; such as Repashy or Pangea.
+As a main diet Leachies relish premade gecko diets, such as Repashy or Pangea.
 Being crepuscular this species will mainly eat during the dusk hours.
-It is also recommended to also live food such as crickets, dubia roaches and even an occasional pinkie mice for breeding girls.
+It is also recommended to also offer live food such as crickets, dubia roaches and even an occasional pinkie mouse for breeding girls.
 The feeding dish for the crested gecko diet or pangea fruit mix should be wide but not too deep as the gecko being heavy bodied is likely to knock it over.
 A magnetic feeding ledge will help with this.
-Adult leachie geckos will go through 1.5-2oz of crested gecko diet every other day to every two days.
+Adult Leachie geckos will go through 1.5-2oz of crested gecko diet every other day to every two days.
 Hatchlings should be provided fresh food and water at all times with day breaks of live prey such as crickets and small dubia roaches in a bowl.
 Feeding in the evenings is recommended as they are most active at this time.
 Supplementing your geckos with calcium powder and multivitamin dusted feeders or premixed diets is a good way to make sure they are getting the necessary vitamin intake for the best health.
-Gutloading with the Dude’s Bug Grub is highly recommended for all insects.
+Gut loading with the Dude’s Bug Grub is highly recommended for all insects as it fills your insects with the needed nutrients to help your Leachie grow properly.

 While being called the “devil among the trees” by locals these geckos are easy to handle and typically do not have an issue with shorter handling periods.
 Being large they are easy to keep track of using the “hand to hand” method, passing the gecko from one hand to the other while it explores you as a moving tree.
 Leachies can be quite vocal gecko, making chirps and barks often expressing protest when anyone passes their terrarium.
 They might be testy at times during breeding season but that is normal for reptiles as a whole and should be expected.